Chatuchak Market Food Guide: What to Eat at the World's Largest Weekend Market

 Price: ฿90 | Where: Section 5 (look for the line)

 The simplest and most reliable food in the market.
 Marinated pork on sticks, grilled over charcoal, served with sticky rice in a plastic bag.
 You can eat these while walking.
-Buy 3–4 sticks at a time.
+Buy 3 to 4 sticks at a time.
 The marinade is sweet-savory with a hint of coriander root and garlic.

 Tiny bowls of intensely flavored beef or pork broth noodles.
-They’re small on purpose — the tradition comes from canal boats where bowls had to be manageable.
-Order 3–4 bowls and mix up your choices.
+They’re small on purpose.
+The tradition comes from canal boats where bowls had to be manageable.
+Order 3 to 4 bowls and mix up your choices.
 The dark, rich broth has a depth that regular noodle soup can’t touch.

 Freshly pounded in a mortar right in front of you.
-Specify your spice level — “nit noi” (a little) is safe for beginners, “phet mak” (very spicy) is for people who’ve made peace with their digestive system.
-Watch them make it — the rhythmic pounding is half the experience.
+Specify your spice level.
+“Nit noi” (a little) is safe for beginners, “phet mak” (very spicy) is for people who’ve made peace with their digestive system.
+Our Thai survival phrases guide has more ordering essentials.
+Watch them make it.
+The rhythmic pounding is half the experience.

 You will need this.
 Sweet, creamy, ice-cold Thai tea in a plastic bag with a straw.
 It’s the emergency cooling system of Chatuchak.
 Buy one every 30 minutes.
 Non-negotiable survival equipment.